git-town/git-town/CONTRIBUTING.md

 - source code and test files must pass the linters
 - See [here](./documentation/development/testing.md) for how to run the tests

+In the Go-based Cucumber setup, a [GitManager](test/git_manager.go) manages the setup of the Git repositories for testing Git Town.
+For each scenario, GitManager provides a standardized [GitEnvironment](test/git_environment.go) that looks like this:

+- The "developer" GitRepository contains the local workspace repo.
+This is where the feature specs run.
+- The "origin" GitRepository contains the remote repo for the workspace repo in the "developer" folder.
+This is where pushes from "developer" go to.
+- All repos are preconfigured:
+  - there exists a "main" branch
+  - this branch is configured as Git Town's main branch.

+Setting up a GitEnvironment takes a while because it requires several Git operations, and it has to be done for every scenario run.
+As a performance optimization, the GitManager creates a "memoized" environment, i.e. a cache of an entirely set up GitEnvironment and makes copies of it for scenarios.

+When running Go-based Cucumber concurrently, it creates only one global GitManager instance that is shared by all threads.

 ## Developing

 - all dependencies are located in the [vendor](vendor) folder, which is checked